meghalithic/magnifica/README.md

 The images are SEM images of _Steginoporella magnifica_ collected from New Zealand.
 These specimens are both modern and paleo (~2.3 Mya).

 The images were collected by K. Voje, L.H.
-Liow, E. DiMartino, A. Piwoni-Piórewicz and others.
+Liow, E. Di Martino, A. Piwoni-Piórewicz and others.
 The specimens were imaged by M. Ramsfjell.

-Images are stored...
+Images are stored on a shared lab computer and will be made available with the publication of this project.

 # Metadata